codelazarus14/InhabitantChess/README.md

 the table)

-player can choose to end the game by getting up from the table and interacting with the prisoner separately, then allow game to trigger simulation ending
+player can choose to end the game by getting up from the table and interacting with the prisoner separately, resets to where we left off (prisoner bows and leaves, game ends as normal)

-in subsequent loops - just hit a button near spawn or something. like a flying artifact
+in subsequent loops - just hit a button near spawn or something. like a floating artifact

 log entries record meeting them, maybe update with high score?
 A Tired Ghost
 ## Rules (i think)